k2view-academy/K2View-Academy/articles/19_Broadway/actors/08_sequence_implementation_guide.md

 * Map the old value to the new value: send the old ID to the input value parameter of the **Sequence** Actor.

-* When there is no old value to be mapped to the new value and the target table requires a sequence, leave the input value empty and set the **onEmpty** parameter of the **Sequence** Actor to me MASK_NO_CACHE.
+* When there is no old value to be mapped to, and the target table requires a sequence, leave the input value empty and set the **onEmpty** parameter of the **Sequence** Actor to be MASK_NO_CACHE.
 The Actor generates a new sequence and returns it in its output.
 See an example:

   ![image](../images/99_actors_08_ex_new.PNG)